 Medicines prescribed by GPs are dispensed by pharmacists, and each prescription carries a charge in England, unless you are exempt from paying, for example children, students aged 16-18 in full-time education, over 60s, people on certain benefits and people with certain medical conditions.
 If you are given medication in hospital as an in-patient, you will not be charged.

 The next level of the NHS is secondary care - things like hospitals, accident and emergency departments and mental health units.
 Other parts of the NHS run ambulance services and paramedics.

 Some conditions like diabetes may be managed by doctors and nurses at a hospital or in a GP practice.

 There are also specialist central bodies and regulators, such as the MHRA, the Medicines and Healthcare products Regulatory Agency.
 It is responsible for licensing medicines and medical devices, making sure they are safe to use.
-Another is the National Institute for Health and Clinical Excellence (NICE).
+Another is the National Institute for Health and Care Excellence (NICE).
 NICE sets standards and advises the NHS in England and Wales on which medicines and treatments it should pay for.
 The Scottish Medicines Consortium carries out that role in Scotland.

 UK's biggest employer

 More than 1.7 million people work for the NHS across the UK: